saranyas-creator/TeleRobotics-Command/teleop.md

 UDP TX Loop
 ```

-The Hardware Loop is responsible only for producing the latest controller state.
-The actual network transmission is performed by the UDP TX Loop.
+The Hardware Loop only updates S1.
+The UDP TX Loop retrieves the latest controller data from S1 and transmits it to the robot.

 ---

-### 4.8 Recovery Mechanism
+## 1.8 Recovery Mechanism

 The Hardware Loop includes automatic recovery to handle hardware failures.